Q&A: How can I place my faith in a God who continues to let such terrible things happen?

-Seeing that our vision helps guide the Divine’s response to us makes us a part of the story.
-The story that we’re living personally – and the story that we are watching on TV.
+This makes us a part of the story – the story that we’re living personally and the story that we are watching on TV.

 This truth, as stated by all spiritual masters from gurus to avatars – including the actual teachings of Jesus, the Buddha and the gurus of India – is that there is One in charge – only One.

-When we begin to grasp this truth, small mind melts away – and powerlessness softens because we see our part in helping co-create the world in which we live.
+When we begin to grasp this truth, our small mind melts away, our concerns about right and wrong soften and, so does our sense of powerlessness.
+When we see ourselves as a part of a vast and interconnected wholeness, we see our part in helping co-create the world in which we live.

+We perceive events in our human news cycle quite differently.
 We notice our assumptions about how Divine intervention should save us.
 We expand our sense of response-ability.
 We begin to understand that, often, our response to sad or terrible things in the news is the rising of the Divine IN US.